- When is the library open?

 - New Books - New books are held in the Technical Services Department following processing for approximately one month.
 New books may be checked out early when a patron requests the title.
 See our New Acquisitions lists for the latest arrivals.

-- Carrel Collections & Law Faculty Check Out - Many library materials may be checked out by law students to a carrel collection or by law faculty to their office.
-Materials in carrel collections or faculty offices display in the catalog as checked out.
-Check with the circulation staff to find out in which carrel a book is located.
-Students may briefly look at a carrel collection book, but please return it promptly to the carrel.
-For books checked out to faculty, we may be able to retrieve the title for a brief cite check or to allow a student to photocopy an article.
+- Law Faculty Check Out - Many library materials may be checked out by law faculty to their office.
+Materials in faculty offices display in the catalog as checked out.
+For these books, we may be able to retrieve the title for a brief cite check or to allow a student to photocopy an article.

 - Bindery Books - Books or periodical issues may be at the bindery.
 There is a list of titles currently at the bindery located at the circulation desk.
 If the book or periodical issue is still in processing students may request that circulation staff retrieve the title for them to copy an article or check a cite.